Caesarstone® Health & Safety

-We can assure you that Caesarstone surfaces installed in the home are absolutely not harmful to the consumer.
+We can assure you that Caesarstone surfaces once installed in the home are absolutely not harmful to the consumer.

-Caesarstone quartz surfaces are completely safe for domestic use.
+Caesarstone quartz surfaces are completely safe for domestic and commercial use and comply with the strictest local and international safety standards for consumer use.

 - Caesarstone products are compliant with the National Sanitation Foundation International standard, ensuring that our working surfaces are safe for use in all food environments.

-- Caesarstone quartz surfaces comply with ISO 14001, ISO 9001 and OHSAS 18001.
+Caesarstone quartz surfaces comply with ISO 14001, ISO 9001, OHSAS 18001 and ISO 45001.